 How Long Does It Take to Design a Pool?
 (1-4 Weeks)

-Before we build a pool, we have to design it.
+Before pool builders start to work, they have to design the pool.
 This includes the size, depth, flow, style and other important factors.
 These other factors include adding the proper landscaping and hardscaping to your backyard remodel.

 This is when a specialist with years of qualified expertise will sit down with you and begin to sketch out the overall look of the pool.
 This includes assessing the land and figuring out what type of preparation needs to be done to set it all up.